-The Officer of the Day of a UIM event must require that :
+The R.C. of a UIM event must require that :

 All Officials must be present and must be active during the event.

 Adequate facilities are available for the efficient conduct of the race before the sanctioned testing or racing begins.